escanor24k/escanor24k/README.md

 </p>
 <br />

-- 👯 I’m looking to collaborate as a Junior Frontend/Fullstack-Developer
+- 👯 I’m looking to collaborate as a Fullstack-Developer
 - 📫 You can contact me via k.buebel@hotmail.com